magentabusiness/magentabusiness.github.io/docs/trendz/anomaly/save-to-tb.md

 ## Overview

-Saving telemetry to ThingsBoard allows you to persist anomaly detection results such as anomaly scores and score indexes as time series data.
+Saving telemetry to IoT Hub allows you to persist anomaly detection results such as anomaly scores and score indexes as time series data.
 This enables further analysis, visualization, and alerting within ThingsBoard.

 ## Configuration

-To save telemetry data to ThingsBoard, follow these steps in your anomaly detection model configuration:
+To save telemetry data to IoT Hub, follow these steps in your anomaly detection model configuration:

 ### 1. Configure Telemetry Key and Storage Frequency